lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## Mandatory header with CON message

-In this first scenario, the LPWAN compressor at the Network Gateway side receives from a client on the Internet a POST message, which is immediately acknowledged by the Device.
+In this first scenario, the LPWAN compressor at the Network Gateway side receives from an Internet client a POST message, which is immediately acknowledged by the Device.
 For this simple scenario, the rules are described {{Fig-CoAP-header-1}}.